italoboy/Home-Intro-Widget-V2/README.md

     <img width="500" alt="Home-Intro-Widget-V2" src ="./ED141B09-D82C-400E-A65E-386C9FF9B66D.jpeg">
 </p>

 A stylish transparent Intro widget with ability of both medium and large size for your homescreen.
-It has localization for any language.
+It has localization for any language and work in offline as well.
 Check out screenshot for more info.

 Version 2 has new battery and new calendar type.